 As an adjudicator, conductor, clinician, and lecturer, Meidl is in high demand across the United States with events in Virginia, Michigan, Nebraska, Iowa, South Dakota, and Minnesota.
 He recently conducted the 1,000 voice South Dakota All-State Choir and the Wisconsin All-State Children’s Choir.
 He was a featured presenter at the National Music Educators Convention in Phoenix, Arizona, and was the keynote speaker for the Iowa Choral Directors Association Convention.
 In the summer of 2014 he was guest lecturer at North Dakota State University for their Music Educators Institute.
 He is widely published in professional journals across America.
 He is a contributing author in Brothers, Sing On!
 Conducting the Tenor-Bass Choir… released in July of 2014.

+Internationally, Meidl is in demand as a teacher and conductor.
+Most recently he led masterclasses or conducted choirs in Peru, Estonia and China.
 A leader in international choral music education, Meidl created the International Youth Symposium on Choral Music in Altötting, Germany, and the national conference for high school students considering careers in choral music called NextDirection.
 He has developed various initiatives in support of music education in Wisconsin including confabs for choral directors, music repertoire banks, summer choir camps and the highly successful “Immersion Day” concept for divisional ACDA conferences.
-A recent initiative is the Summer School Consortium Choir Camps…entering its fourteenth year, this program has impacted over two-thousand children from thirteen school districts across the Fox River Valley.
+A recent initiative is the Summer School Consortium Choir Camps…entering its fifteenth year, this program has impacted over two-thousand children from thirteen school districts across the Fox River Valley.

 Dr. Meidl is a member of the American Choral Directors Association, the Music Educators National Conference, the International Federation for Choral Music, the Organization of American Kodály Educators, Pi Kappa Lambda, and past president of the Gamma Zeta Chapter of Phi Mu Alpha Sinfonia.
 He was selected as Secondary Teacher of the Years in 1996 for the Appleton Area School District and most recently, in 2008, as the Helble high school Teacher of the Year.
 His biography is listed in recent editions of Who’s Who in America, Who’s Who Among America’s Teachers, Who’s Who in the Midwest, Who’s Who in American Education, and several other honorary publications.
 In 2015 he was nominated for the position of National President of the American Choral Directors Association.